 Participating in the Women's March on Washington?
-Make posters at The Junction tonight
+Make posters at The Junction Friday night

 click to enlarge

-If you are heading up to D.C. next weekend to join in the Women's March on Washington, you may want to head to The Junction Kitchen & Provisions tonight from 5-8 p.m.
-There a group of local artists, including Alison Brynn Ross, and women will be designing posters
+If you are heading up to D.C. next weekend to join in the Women's March on Washington, you may want to head to The Junction Kitchen & Provisions Friday night from 5-8 p.m.
+There a group of local artists, including Alison Brynn Ross and Krista Engler, and women will be designing posters

 for the event.